HKU-BAL/Clair3/docs/pileup_training.md

 'hg002'
 )

-# Each line represents subsample ration to each sample
+# Each line represents subsample ratio to each sample
 ## FRAC values for 'samtools view -s INT.FRAC'
 ## please refer to samtools' documentation for further information
-## here we set 90%, 60% and 30% of the full coverage as example
+## we set 90%, 60% and 30% of the full coverage as example
 DEPTHS=(
 900
 600